Workers at eight Extendicare long-term care facilities in Alberta have voted overwhelmingly in favour of strike action.

 Albertans who are 65 years and up receive free admission to Alberta’s 18 provincial historic sites and museums during Seniors’ Week, June 3 to 9.

-The free admission is in recognition of this year’s theme for the week, “Creative and Inspirational,” reflecting the spirit of seniors and the many roles they play in all Albertans’ lives.
+for the week, “Creative and Inspirational,” reflecting the spirit of seniors

-Seniors’ Week kicked off with a ceremony at the Golden Age Centre in Grande Prairie.
+Seniors’ Week kicked off with a ceremony at

 “As grandparents, volunteers, employers, and employees, seniors continue to be leaders in our communities,” said George VanderBurg, associate minister of seniors.
 “Seniors’ Week is a great time to personally thank so many wonderful Albertans for their continued contributions to building a stronger province.”